ajgifford/keepwatching-doc/README.md

 - **Recent Releases**: Stay up to date with newly released content
 - **Firebase Authentication**: Secure login with email/password or Google

+### 🔔 Notifications
+- **Real-Time Alerts**: Stay informed about new episodes and movie releases
+- **System Updates**: Get notified about new features and important announcements
+- **Notification Center**: Manage notifications with search, filtering, and bulk actions
+- **Quick Access Dropdown**: View recent notifications directly from the navigation bar

 ## Key Features Breakdown

 ### Authentication Flow